patilarya76/FEWD-CA2/README.md

-#AERO BLOCKS ADVENTURE GAME#
+#AERO BLOCKS ADVENTURE GAME# (deployed link:-add https://patilarya76.github.io/FEWD-CA2/)

-This game is based on placing of two blocks on eachother for creating a tower.
+This game is based on placing of two blocks on eachother for creating a tower and it is a single player game.